kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 OldSkoolCoder is running a series of tutorials walking through the very simple games in the book, and converting them to assembly language.

-That source is here:  https://github.com/OldSkoolCoder/Melbourne-House-Commodore-64-Games-Book
+The C64 source is here:  https://github.com/OldSkoolCoder/Melbourne-House-Commodore-64-Games-Book

-The OldSkoolCoder Youtube channel is here:  https://www.youtube.com/channel/UCtWfJHX6gZSOizZDbwmOrdg/videos
+The OldSkoolCoder YouTube channel is here:  https://www.youtube.com/channel/UCtWfJHX6gZSOizZDbwmOrdg/videos

 This repository will be the same programs ported to Atari.
 (As I have time and interest).